Trump’s surprising target in war on media: Voice of America

 The White House did not respond to inquiries about Pack’s nomination or the VOA controversy.

-The Democrats’ stated objections to Pack, a one-time associate of former Trump adviser Steve Bannon who used to work for the conservative Claremont Institute in California, center in part on his refusal to answer questions about his previous business dealings.
+The Democrats’ stated objections to Pack, a one-time associate of former Trump adviser Steve Bannon, center in part on his refusal to answer questions about his previous business dealings.

-Yet, the uproar among conservatives over Voice of America and its recent coverage of China’s handling of the coronavirus pandemic is likely to feature prominently in GOP support for Pack’s confirmation.
+Yet, the uproar over Voice of America and its recent coverage of China’s handling of the coronavirus pandemic is likely to feature prominently.
 It has become a touchstone in the Trump administration’s efforts to criticize Chinese authorities for the outbreak and deflect criticism of the U.S. response as the 2020 presidential campaign heats up.

-Trump and his allies have long viewed VOA and some of its affiliates with suspicion, regarding them as elements of a “deep state” that is trying to thwart their policies.
-But the hostility burst into the open April 9 when Trump communications adviser Dan Scavino posted a VOA story about China to his official Twitter account with the comment “American taxpayers—paying for China’s very own propaganda, via the U.S. Government funded Voice of America!
+Trump and his allies have long viewed VOA with suspicion, regarding it as an element of a “deep state” trying to thwart their policies.
+But that hostility burst open on April 9 when Trump communications adviser Dan Scavino posted a VOA story about China to his official Twitter account with the comment “American taxpayers—paying for China’s very own propaganda, via the U.S. Government funded Voice of America!
 DISGRACE!!”

-The story that VOA posted was actually an Associated Press report, but the following day, an official White House publication accused VOA of using taxpayer money “to speak for authoritarian regimes” because it had covered the lifting of the lockdown in the Chinese city of Wuhan, where the new coronavirus first emerged.
-Trump weighed in days later, calling VOA’s coverage “disgusting” and demanding that the Senate confirm Pack.
+The story that VOA posted — about the lifting of the lockdown in the Chinese city of Wuhan, where the new coronavirus first emerged, was actually an Associated Press report — but the following day, an official White House publication accused VOA of using taxpayer money “to speak for authoritarian regimes.”
+Trump weighed in several days later, calling VOA’s coverage “disgusting” and demanding that the Senate confirm Pack.

-VOA’s director Amanda Bennett fired back.
-“One of the big differences between publicly funded independent media, like the Voice of America, and state-controlled media is that we are free to show all sides of an issue and are actually mandated to do so by law as stated in the VOA Charter,” she said in a statement on April 10.
+VOA director Amanda Bennett fired back.
+“One of the big differences between publicly funded independent media, like the Voice of America, and state-controlled media is that we are free to show all sides of an issue and are actually mandated to do so by law as stated in the VOA Charter,” she said in an April 10 statement.

 But VOA’s overseers stayed silent.